Divorce by mutual agreement will not lead to quick and easy divorces: Sun Xueling

 The amendments to the Women's Charter were passed on Monday (Jan 10) after a four-hour debate, during which 16 MPs spoke.

-The divorce by mutual consent option is expected to come into effect next year (2023).
+The divorce by mutual agreement option is expected to come into effect next year (2023).

 Ms Sun said the Ministry of Social and Family Development (MSF) held consultations with those involved in the divorce process, such as divorcees, lawyers and social workers.
 This also comes after a review of the family justice system to focus on therapeutic justice, where divorcing couples are not positioned as adversaries in court, but work together to co-parent after the divorce.